oakwood/oakwood-macos-toolbox/README.md

 ### What is Oakwood Toolbox?

-The Oakwood Toolbox makes managing your development tools almost effortless!
+The Oakwood Toolbox makes managing your development environment tools almost effortless!
 Highly recommended

 - Download and configure `Homebrew` as dependency manager.
 - Bootstrap your developmnent environment by installing Apps and CLI tools for your [`macOS`](scripts/macos/bootstrap.sh), [`Nodejs`](scripts/macos/nodejs.sh) including global packages.